dasamnaveen/Dialysis-Adequacy-Engine/README.md

 ## 📜 License
 This project is for educational and clinical decision-support demonstration purposes.
 Always consult a certified nephrologist for actual medical prescriptions.

----

-### Would you like me to add a "How to Contribute" section or instructions on how to unit test the math functions?